Tahirih in the News

 Trump’s Immigration Policies Have Especially Affected Women and Domestic Violence Victims

-Tahirih Chief of Policy, Archi Pyati, says that the effect of Trump’s immigration policies makes vulnerable populations like women and domestic violence victims even more vulnerable because they are afraid to come forward.
+Tahirih Chief of Policy, Archi Pyati, says that Trump’s immigration policies make an already vulnerable population, the domestic violence victims, even more vulnerable because they are afraid to come forward.
 Read more

 Could the Trump Administration Succeed in Detaining Child Migrants Indefinitely?